NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - (TODO: Faster recovery?)
 - 6A
     - Charge is faster
-    - On charge release has guard frames 1-4 (active 2-5)
+    - Guard frames on swing changed to 1-2
+    - Other charges do less guard damage
     - Has more lift
     - 1C breaks guard easier and hitstun increased
     - 3C is a hard knockdown
-    - Other charges do less guard damage
 - 6A(A) has more lift
 - 4B does not stagger anymore (due to 6B change)
 - 4A counter has been replaced with a full screen tracking teleport similar in function to Orochimaru.
 4A6 is possible